puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules.md

 ## Getting started

-If you want to get things done effeciently in Puppet, the **module** will be your best friend.
+If you want to get things done efficiently in Puppet, the **module** will be your best friend.
 You got a little taste of module structure in the Manifests and Classes quest.
 In this quest, we'll take you deeper into the details.